 As of August 2015, current and valid passports are mandatory for all foreigners entering Mexico via its pedestrian border crossings.
 Sentri/Global Entry participants must also present a valid passport book or passport card when entering Mexico.

 All foreigners with a valid passport — regardless of age — may stay in Tijuana and the surrounding region for up one week at no cost but must register with Mexico's immigration authorities by completing a Forma Migratoria Múltiple (FMM) just after crossing the border.
-Stays lasting longer than 72 hours require a fee of 390 pesos (approximately $20 US).
+Stays lasting longer than 72 hours require a fee of 500 pesos (approximately $27 USD).

 All persons regardless of nationality must present a valid passport and/or Sentri/Global Entry card when returning to the U.S. from Mexico.